Donna Everhart: Women of a Promiscuous Nature, Kartoniert / Broschiert

 Klappentext

-The day Ruth Foster's life changes begins the same way as many others---with a walk through her North Carolina hometown toward the diner where she works.
-But on this day, Ruth is stopped by the local sheriff, who insists that she accompany him to a health clinic.
-Women like Ruth---young, unmarried, living alone---must undergo testing in order to preserve decency and prevent the spread of sexual disease.
+On a brisk February morning while walking to the diner where she works, 24 year-old Ruth Foster is stopped by the local sheriff.
+He insists she accompany him to a health clinic, threatening to arrest her if she doesn't undergo testing in order to preserve decency and prevent the spread of sexual disease.

 Though Ruth has never shared more than a chaste kiss with a man, by day's end she is one of dozens of women held at the State Industrial Farm Colony for Women.
-Some, like 15-year-old Stella Temple, are brought in at their family's request.
-For Stella, even the Colony's hardships seem like a respite from her nightmarish home life.
+Some are there because they were reported for promiscuity by neighbors, husbands, strangers.
+Some were accused of prostitution.
+Others were just pretty and unmarried.
+Or poor and "suspicious."
+One was eating dinner alone in a restaurant.
+Another spoke to a soldier.

 Superintendent Dorothy Baker, convinced that she's transforming degenerate souls into upstanding members of society, oversees the women's medical treatment and "training" until they're deemed ready for parole.
 Sooner or later, everyone at the Colony learns to abide by Mrs. Baker's rule book or face the consequences---solitary confinement, grueling work assignments, and worse.

 "A remarkable fusion of research and imagination [with] vivid scenes, compelling characters, perfect pacing---but most impressive of all is Everhart's creation of Dorothy Baker.
-She is one of the most memorable characters I've read in recent fiction, and further proof of Donna Everhart's immense talent." ---Ron Rash, award-winning author of Serena
+She is one of the most memorable characters I've read in recent fiction, and further proof of Donna Everhart's immense talent."---Ron Rash, award-winning author of Serena